apache/nuttx/configs/sam4e-ek/README.txt

   There is normal console debug output available that can be enabled with CONFIG_DEBUG + CONFIG_DEBUG_USB.
-However, USB device operation is very time critical and enabling this debug output WILL interfere with the operation of the UDPHS.
+However, USB device operation is very time critical and enabling this debug output WILL interfere with the operation of the UDP.
 USB device tracing is a less invasive way to get debug information:  If tracing is enabled, the USB device will save encoded trace output in in-memory buffer; if the USB monitor is also enabled, that trace buffer will be periodically emptied and dumped to the